 Characteristics and habits of sturgeon

 In appearance, sturgeons are similar to each other.
-Of the eleven species living on the territory of Russia, one can distinguish sterlet (it has mainly “miniature” sizes, about 1-2 kg) and Amur kaluga (reaches a weight of up to 1 ton).
+Of the eleven species living on the territory of our country, one can distinguish sterlet (it has mainly “miniature” sizes, about 1-2 kg) and Amur kaluga (reaches a weight of up to 1 ton).

 In some regions, paddlefish that are not “local residents”, are artificially bred.
 They also belong to the sturgeon order, but they are allocated in a separate family.
 Many breeds are characterized by complex intraspecific features of existence (as in the case of salmon fish); the emergence of dwarf and settled forms involved in spawning with migratory fish; non-annual entry into spawning and so on.
 Some species can form hybrid forms, for example, the Siberian sturgeon mixes with sterlet, and the hybrid is called a bonfire.
 Europe Sturgeon also mixes with a thorn, beluga, stellate sturgeon.
 Many closely related species, but living at a considerable distance from each other, can have quite strong genetic differences.